Services & Community Standards

 Visitation by Children

-Gardner-Webb University works hard to provide residence halls that meet the needs of college added students and that provide a healthy living and learning community.
+Gardner-Webb University works hard to provide residence areas that meet the needs of college aged students and that provide a healthy living and learning community.
 The residence halls are designed for use by adult college age students.
 All overnight guests must be at least 16 years of age.
 Children under the age of 16 may visit between the hours of 10:00 a.m. and 5:00 p.m.
 Children should never be left unattended and are the responsibility of the resident at all times.
 Residence hall rooms may not be used to baby-sit children, especially infants and toddlers.

 Visitation Violation Policy

-The administration may suspend or revoke residence hall visitation privileges individually, by room, suite, floor or building in response to violations of the policy or to protect the residence hall community.
+The administration may suspend or revoke residence areas visitation privileges individually, by room, suite, floor or building in response to violations of the policy or to protect the residence hall community.
 If you are found to be in violation of the visitation policy, you will be subject to referral to the university conduct process.
 Sanctions can include fines, college community service, loss of visitation privileges and suspension from the University.
 In addition, residents will be held responsible for their guest’s violation of college policy as well as state and federal laws.
 The right of privacy must be maintained and visitation will not be permitted without the consent of all assigned students within a common living area of the residence hall.
-No resident shall be obligated to give up access/use of their room or bed in order to acquiesce to the visitation desires of their roommate(s)/suitemate(s).
+No resident shall be obligated to give up access/use of their room or bed in order to acquiesce to appease the visitation desires of their roommate(s)/suitemate(s).
 A student’s right to study, sleep and maintain control over their personal belongings takes precedence over the privilege of others to host guests.
 If complaints arise from roommates or others in the community, the resident(s) hosing the guest is expected to cooperate and make compromise to resolve the situation.

 ROOM VISITATION HOURS